JavierGalindo91/NYC-Collisions/README.md

 ## Data Transformation

-_AWS BATCH plays a crucial role, extracting raw data from S3 and transforming it into a format suitable for analysis.
+_AWS Batch plays a crucial role, extracting raw data from S3 and transforming it into a format suitable for analysis.
 This transformation includes data cleaning, normalization, and aggregation, preparing the data for in-depth analysis._

 ## Data Warehousing for Analysis